Digestive Issues? 9 Signs You Have Hypochlorhydria

 Chew your food thoroughly (put your fork down between bites)

-As one of my teachers always says: WHEN STRESS IS ON, DIGESTION IS OFF.
+WHEN STRESS IS ON, DIGESTION IS OFF.

 Love, Your Wellness Coach,